 Pollinators: The Rhythm Section of the Garden

 Pollination: most of us have a baseline understanding of what the word means, but do we fully understand what a vital force pollination has over the beauty and bounty that surrounds us?
 The success of our food supply is reliant on a myriad of small creatures who make up the very fibers of the world’s ecosystem.
-For National Public Gardens Week, let’s celebrate the birds, bees, butterflies, bats and other pollinators that are endemic to Tennessee by exploring ways in which we can make our gardens more inviting.
+Let’s celebrate the birds, bees, butterflies, bats and other pollinators that are endemic to Tennessee by exploring ways in which we can make our gardens more inviting.

 Pollinators are essential to a garden’s success, which can certainly be measured by beauty, though more quantitatively by a good harvest.
 These animals of various small sizes are essential to the world’s food supply, responsible for bringing us one out of every three bites of food.
 They also sustain our ecosystems and produce our natural resources by helping plants reproduce.